sam-codes10/taskflow-samrat/README.md

 ## 7. What I'd Do With More Time
 While prioritizing strict scope isolation and stable scaling, given excessive resource capacities, the system would immediately scale adding Redis.
-*   **Redis Caching Execution:** We'd cache repetitive identical database read queries (ie: Global Workspace `GET /projects`) into an ultra-fast Redis pipeline slashing generic traffic IO onto PostgreSQL allowing the standard Database pool to natively target complex analytical tasks and task manipulations.
+*   **Managed Redis Caching Execution:** We'd apply managed caching layer using Redis to cache repetitive identical database read queries (ie: Global Workspace `GET /projects`) into an ultra-fast Redis pipeline slashing generic traffic IO onto PostgreSQL allowing the standard Database pool to natively target complex analytical tasks and task manipulations.
+* **Rate Limiting** We'd apply one of rate limiting algos most probably leacky bucket to handle traffic spikes and prevent abuse.
+* **Apply cron-job** We'd apply cron-job to send notifications to users about their tasks due date and reminders.